 There are many ways to manage a business.
 Automating regular tasks, monitoring progress, measuring growth – all these small business processes are there to help you keep on top of what’s going on and making sure you’re on track to reach your goals.

 Do you know what your most cost-effective product or service is?
-Or how much time you and your team spent on non-billable tasks?
+Or how much time you and your team spent on non-billable tasks last month?
 Do you know what your turnover and profit are made up of?
 Or how most of your clients and customers find their way to your door?

-If you can answer all these questions with a resounding ‘Yes!’ read no further as you’re already well in control of your small business.
-If you’re not so sure, take a few minutes and see how to monitor and manage your small business processes.
+If you can answer all these questions with a resounding ‘Yes!’, give yourself a pat on the back – you’re already well in control of your small business!
+If you’re not so sure, read on for my tips how best to monitor and manage your small business processes.

 Your small business processes – a well-oiled machine